tfsaggregator/aggregator-docs/content/docs/v3/setup/_index.md

 ## Get the executable

-Finally to run Aggregator CLI, download the latest `CLI.zip` file from GitHub [Releases](https://github.com/tfsaggregator/aggregator-cli/releases) and unzip it in a convenient location.
+Finally to run Aggregator CLI, download the latest `aggregator-cli*.zip` file from GitHub [Releases](https://github.com/tfsaggregator/aggregator-cli/releases).
+Select the file appropriate for your platform and unzip it in a convenient location.